Scattering diagrams for generalized cluster algebras: Introduction

 \subsection{Relations to other works}

-There are examples of generalized cluster scattering diagrams from representation theory, where they are realized as Bridgeland's stability scattering diagrams \cite{bridgeland2016scattering} for quivers (with loops) with potentials; see the upcoming work of Labardini-Fragoso and the author \cite{labardini2019} for such examples from surfaces with orbifold points.
+There are examples of generalized cluster scattering diagrams from representation theory, where they are realized as Bridgeland's stability scattering diagrams \cite{bridgeland2016scattering} for quivers (with loops) with potentials; see \cite{labardini2019} of Labardini-Fragoso and the author for such examples arising from surfaces with orbifold points.

 In rank two, the scattering diagram $\mathfrak D_{\mathbf s}$ has already appeared in \cite{gross2010tropical} and \cite{gross2010quivers} from origins other than cluster algebras.
 There the wall-crossing functions are shown to encode relative Gromov--Witten invariants on certain log Calabi--Yau surfaces.
 Some conjectural wall-crossing functions in \cite{gross2010quivers} are later verified in \cite{reineke2013refined} using techniques from quiver representations; see \Cref{ex: example for k2}.